interTwin-eu/teapot/docs/configuration.md

 ### File-based Mapping Method

-Teapot provides three methods for mapping a user’s global and local identities.
-The first method is the File-based Mapping Method.
-Teapot allows manual storage of user mappings in a file.
-This file should contain the following
-information: for each user, the local username and the user's OIDC subject claim (sub), as provided by the Identity Provider (IdP).
+Teapot provides several methods for mapping a user’s global and local identities.
+The File-based Mapping Method allows manual storage of user mappings in a file.
+This file should contain the following information: for each user, the local username and the user's OIDC subject claim (`sub`), as provided by the Identity Provider (IdP).
 These values must be listed on a single line, separated by a single space.

 Example: